wyzBelinda/mcp.science/README.md

 ## How to integrate MCP servers into LLM

-If you're not familiar with these stuff, here is a hand over hand guide for you: [Hand-over-hand guide to integrate MCP servers into LLM](./docs/integrate-mcp-server-hand-over-hand.md)
+If you're not familiar with these stuff, here is a step-by-step guide for you: [Step-by-step guide to integrate MCP servers into LLM](./docs/integrate-mcp-server-step-by-step.md)

 ### Prerequisites